ZhivkoZ/ZHblog/about/index.md

 ---
 ![Logo]({{ site.url }}/{{ site.picture }}){: .selfie}

-**ZHblog** is a blog powered by freedom and made by a person who lives in Harmanli, BG.
+**ZHblog** is powered by Github and wants to thank all the cool ppl out there for helping out.

 The blog contains docs with commands for github, mongodb and hopefuly soon others.
-It will also contain some news about web development, and it's focused on helping new coming web developers and mostly myself.
+It will also contain some news about web development, and it’s focused on helping new coming web developers and mostly myself, while learning new stuff I'll maybe upload them here to never forget what I'm doing, so the blog could be useful, maybe not.

-I made this blog after seeing the jekyll technology and the hosting from github for it.
+I made this blog with the jekyll framework which powered sites like the one on the obama campaing and more...

-The design of the site is superb and it's called Ramme and is made for jekyll websites.

 **If you want to see  what jekyll is all about click the button below.**